Chunpai/chunpai.github.io/notes.md

-**Disclaimer:** These notes are only for personal reference, which are incompletely informal and not checked for correctness.
+**Disclaimer:** These notes are only for personal reference, which are informal and not checked for correctness.